Shuffle/Shuffle/functions/kubernetes/kubernetes.md

 Step 2: Open the ```all-in-one.yaml``` file and review the configuration values.
 Change the value of REGISTRY_URL with '<NODE_IP>:5000' where the registry is at.
 Adjust other variables as per your deployment requirements; otherwise, the application will deploy using the default settings provided within the file.
 Then apply the configmap and deploy with ```kubectl apply -f all-in-one.yaml -n shuffle```

 Now, open ```https://<YOUR_NODE_IP>:30008``` or ```http://<YOUR_NODE_IP>:30007```.
 You should be seeing a signup page.
 NODE_IP should be where the frontend is deployed.

+If you're running on minikube and you can't access the ports 30007-30008, you can use ```kubectl port-forward svc/frontend 3001:80 -n shuffle``` to access the frontend on port 3000